-Native Americans used the plant as a perfume for their pillow and as insecticide.
+Native Americans used the plant as a perfume for their pillow and as an insecticide.

 Where to find Wild Chamomile:

-Wild chamomile often grows near homes, around fences and abandoned agricultural land.
-It has been introduced to North American but can be found nearly everywhere.
+Wild chamomile often grows near homes, around fences, and on abandoned agricultural land.
+It has been introduced to North America but can be found nearly everywhere.

 Stinging Nettle (Urtica Dioica)